jgodson/shopify-script-creator/README.md

 Open http://localhost:8080 in your browser and you should see the application running.

 ### Deploying
-- Be sure to update the version in `src/versions.js` and `package.json` prior to deploying
+- Update the version in `src/versions.js` and `package.json` prior to deploying
+- Add any significant changes to the `components/ChangeLogContent.js` file (you can [convert markdown to html](https://www.browserling.com/tools/markdown-to-html)).
 - Commit and push your changes to the source repo.
 You don't need to build manually, this is done in the next step.
 - Deployment scripts are preconfigured in `package.json` to run with one easy command.